vimmoos/upside_down_rl/README.md

 ## Troubleshooting

-If you encounter any errors during installation or execution, or if you have any questions about the project, feel free to reach out to me at [massimiliano@falzari.dev](mailto:massimiliano@falzari.dev).
+If you encounter any errors during installation or execution, or if you have any questions about the project, feel free to reach out to me at [massimiliano@falzari.dev](mailto:massimiliano@falzari.dev) or open an issue.
 I'll be happy to assist you!